jakerella/jqueryPrefillForm/README.md

 Basic Usage
 -----------

-Include the plugin, and then either in a document ready block (below) or simply at the bottom of your page, include code like the following:
+Include the plugin, and then either in a document ready block or simply at the bottom of your page, include code like the following:

 ```js
 $("#someForm").prefillForm({